-The fees payable for a place on the Barrister-at-Law degree course are currently €12,560.
-The fees have remained unchanged since 2009.
+The fees payable for the Barrister-at-Law degree course did not increase between 2009 and 2023.
 King's Inns believes that this compares very favourably with other types of education and training leading to a professional qualification.

 King's Inns is a not-for-profit institution and is registered with the Charities Regulator.
 King's Inns does not operate the professional course at a profit and a conscious effort has been made to maintain fees at the lowest possible level.
 Despite the vital role played by practising barristers in the administration of justice, the Society receives no funding from the State for its core education and training activities.